-The human nature of giving is one of the most powerful forces.
-At The American Society of São Paulo, we harness the efforts of our staff and volunteers to positively impact the lives of those most in need of assistance.
-We’d love for you to join us in helping to improve the situations of people in need from the São Paulo community.
+The American Society of São Paulo is dedicated to supporting the American traditions of education, philanthropy, and volunteerism.
+We harness the efforts of our staff and volunteers to positively impact the lives of those most in need of assistance.
+Our primary focus is on helping children.
+We would love for you to join us in helping to improve the situations of people in need.

 The CAC supports our selected organizations through multiple channels:

-The goal is that community support and assistance enables these organizations to provide a safe and nurturing environment for children at-risk.
+The goal is that our community support and assistance will enable these organizations to provide a safe and nurturing environment for children at risk.
 This, in turn, provides a solid foundation for these children to build a successful future.

 Events and social engagement provide children with unique and enjoyable social experiences to enrich their lives and connects them with the community, which broadens their social experiences, social maturity, and community network.
 Perhaps most importantly, the goal of these experiences is to bring joy into their lives.
 Another fortunate outgrowth of these events is the benefit gained by those who volunteer to help.
 In some ways, they are equally impacted by the time shared with these amazing children.

 The Little Cow Fund has been created to help us quickly cover emergency financial situations at the charities.
 For example, with this fund in place, when new babies with special needs arrived at one of the charities, within 90 minutes we were able to purchase and deliver the critical items these infants needed to settle in to the home.